SteveOv/debingest/README.md

 > If you first run `chmod +x ingest.py` (or equivalent) in the terminal
 > you remove the need to specify python3 whenever you run ingest.py.

-**Alternatively** the pipeline parameters can be set up in a json file and passed to ingest.py with the following:
+**Alternatively** a target's pipeline parameters can be set up in a json file and passed to ingest.py with the `-f` or `--file` argument, as follows:

 ```sh
 $ python3 ingest.py -f examples/cw_eri.json